U.S. Virgin Islands: A Guide to Paradise

 By C. Kennerly

-Despite increasingly modern infrastructure, the USVI are still a far cry from the level of mass commercialization and development so characteristic of the American mainland.
+Despite increasingly modern infrastructure, the US Virgin Islands, or USVI is still a far cry from the level of mass commercialization and development so characteristic of the American mainland.

 Even busy St. Thomas, overrun by cruise ship passengers on some days, is still fit to be explored and enjoyed island-style.